Your trip includes

 Welcome to Rome, also known as “The Eternal City.”
 Upon landing at Rome airport, claim your baggage and proceed to the Arrivals Hall, where your tour guide and/or driver will greet you.
 Following check-in at the hotel, enjoy some free time to unpack, relax, or explore Rome on your own.
 Your tour escort may suggest places to visit.
 Later this afternoon, your group will meet in the hotel lobby.
 You will depart together for Mass, and following Mass, you will attend a welcome dinner.
 After dinner, you have to opportunity to join in a walk to St. Peter’s Square for the Rosary (optional).

-This morning we attend the Papal Audience in St. Peter’s Square or at the Audience Hall.
-The Audience is celebrated each Wednesday by His Holiness, Pope Francis (pending the papal schedule).
+This morning we attend the Opening Mass for the Synod of Synodality.
 Today you will visit the oldest of the four major Basilicas in Rome, the Archbasilica of St. John the Lateran, the seat of the Bishop of Rome.
 Cross the street to the very steps that lead up to the praetorium of Pontius Pilate in Jerusalem which Jesus climbed on His way to trial during his Passion.
 Holy Mass will be celebrated by our priest at the Basilica of St. Mary Major, dedicated to Our Blessed Mother.
-This Basilica contains a relic from the manger of the infant Jesus.
-Dinner and overnight.

 Day 4 | Thursday, October 3: Ordination Ceremony - Vatican Museums - Saint Peter’s

-This morning we will attend our new Deacon’s first Mass and hear his first homily as an ordained minister!
+This morning we will attend our new Deacon’s first Mass and hear his first homily as an ordained minister at 10:00 a.m. at San Gioacchino!
 After lunch, continue down the Appian Way, one of the earliest roads built in ancient Rome to the Basilica of St. Paul Outside the Walls and the Catacombs.
 Witnessing the lives of past Saints and seeing Christian Hamrick walking closer toward his vocation will be a testament to the grace of God throughout all generations.
 Dinner and overnight in Rome.

 Day 6 | Saturday, October 5: Ancient Rome - Downtown walking tour of Rome (Casello Sant Angelo, Piazza Navona, Pantheon, Spanish Steps, Gesu, Trastevere)